London Shakespeare Workout (LSW)

 here.

-In January/February 2012 LSW will be undertaking a
+In January/February 2012 LSW was thrilled to be able to

 theatrical project in association